06 March 2025

 Jason-3

-Science data from Jason-3 are downlinked each orbit at either the United States’ National Oceanic and Atmospheric Administration’s (NOAA) ground stations (Fairbanks, Barrow, Wallops) or the EUMETSAT ground station (Usingen).
-Each time the satellite is visible at Usingen, the data are transferred directly to EUMETSAT headquarters, where the Jason-3 ground segment processes the level 2 products.
-For each visibility over the US ground stations, NOAA performs the data processing.
-EUMETSAT is then responsible for the dissemination and archiving of all the generated products.
+Science data from Jason-3 are downlinked each visible orbit at either the United States’ National Oceanic and Atmospheric Administration’s (NOAA) ground stations (Fairbanks, Barrow, Wallops) or the EUMETSAT ground station at Usingen (Germany).
+Each time the satellite is visible at Usingen, data are transferred directly to EUMETSAT Headquarters, where the Jason-3 ground segment Level 2 products are processed.
+For each visibility over the US ground stations, NOAA performs data processing.
+EUMETSAT is also responsible for the dissemination and archiving of all products generated under this programme.